 It would take a little work on their side, but surely Blizzard ought to be able to come up with something like this.
 I would think that the development time up front would save them lots money on customer service and canceled subscriptions down the line when accounts are compromised.

 Its important to note that this idea does not apply just to WoW.
-Other companies like boat loans and other banks could use a similar security measure to protect against hackers logging in as real users.
+Other companies like banks could use a similar security measure to protect against hackers logging in as real users.
 The fact that nobody has done this must mean that I’m missing something.
 Feel free to comment and let me know how this wouldn’t work.